Ǫ’dà̈nà̈jel, nihè dà̈hchʼe shò trʼinląy

 Yukon University provides invigilation of exams from external institutions.
 Assistance, exam scheduling and fee information is provided by contacting the campus.

-Upcoming In-Person Courses at Tr’odëk Hätr’unohtän Zho
+Upcoming Courses at Tr’odëk Hätr’unohtän Zho

 Registrations are processed on a first come (with payment), first served basis.
 A 7-day cancellation policy is in effect, unless otherwise stated.